 Want to listen to the audio version of this article?
 Just click below!

 The biggest thing to learn now is how to prioritize.
 Start learning time management skills in high school so that by the time college rolls around, it’s second nature.
 Keep track of which assignments are due the soonest, which ones are going to be the hardest, and which are going to take the most time.
-Don’t be ashamed or afraid to start on things early.
+Don’t be afraid to start on things early.
 It’s a great feeling having a paper ready a few days before it’s even due.
 A lot of teachers will tell you that it is a good idea to take enough time to revise your work.
 You always want to turn in a polished product in college (rough drafts won’t cut it), but if you’re comfortable with what you’ve got, even if you have a few days left, just leave it be and move on.
 What you don’t want is to be rushing an important assignment at the last minute and turning something in that you know is not your best work.

 Start working your study schedule around your baseball schedule.
 If you know that you’re going to have games all day over the weekend, don’t leave your homework for Sunday night.
 You’ll be exhausted by the time you get to it.
 It will not be your best work, and it will only drain you more.
 Figure out your baseball schedule for the week, and be smart about when you’ll have opportunities to study.